Morph1c/PACS-CH3/README.md

 # Laplace Matrix-Free Parallel Solver

 This project implements a matrix-free parallel solver for the Laplace equation using the finite difference method.
-The solver is implemented in C++ and uses the Eigen library for matrix operations and OpenMP for parallelization.
+The solver is implemented in C++ and uses the Eigen library for matrix operations and MPI for parallelization and openMP directive for hybrid parallelization.

 ## Features